A Travel Price Comparison for Families, Couples, and Backpackers Christchurch vs. Reykjavik for Hiking, Families, Food, and Nightlife

 Five days in Christchurch or Reykjavik?

-Travelers enjoy the nightlife and food when visiting the outdoorsy city of Christchurch.
+Travelers enjoy the nightlife and food when visiting the cultural city of Christchurch.
 The length of your ideal trip is an individual decision.
 It's also a great beach destination, too.
 Five days is plenty of time to see everything, even with extra days to spare.

 In Reykjavik, many people enjoy the shopping and nightlife that this clean destination offers.
 Hikers are also drawn to this area.
 Take your pick from the many activities offered here.
 Plenty of people spend five days in the area when traveling.
 Lots of people come for the hiking.
 So, five days is just the right amount of time to spend here.